Developmental psychologist Diana Baumrind identified four types of parenting styles:

 The scars left by authoritarian parenting can last a lifetime.

-Become aware of your own feelings to heal those authoritarian wounding.
+Become aware of your own feelings to heal those authoritarian wounds.

 Pay attention the next time you get upset or aroused.